“How can I create an online magazine website in 2019?”

 Ideally, publish your first issue as a modern-style magazine, and convert it into a digital library item as soon as the next issue comes out.
 This option requires a bit of extra work for your production team, but it also brings the most benefits, such as an amazing desktop and mobile experience, Google visibility, and multi-platform publishing.
 Alternatively, you can publish your online magazine as a classic digital edition, as a flipbook, or as a portal digital library.

 Lastly, if you have designed your magazine and already have a PDF, you can simply allow it to be downloaded in exchange of an email address or allow it to be printed using a print on demand service.

 Your online magazine is now live and people can read it.
 What’s next?
 Now you need to bring as many eyeballs as possible from your niche to read the magazine.
 Giving the entire issue away to those willing to part with their email address is the smart way to get subscriber leads out of your hard work.
 Just be sure to get the issue seen with the right marketing tactics!
 In the future, you can give away access to individual articles, but more on that in future posts!

-We’ll post part two on how to create an online magazine within a couple of weeks.
+We’ll post part two on how to create an online magazine within a few weeks.
 Subscribe below so you won’t miss it.